 In this chapter we have built a geometrical and dynamical model of a unidimensional object and its manipulation by a collection of robots.
 Such a system is a Linked Multicomponent Robotic System, or Linked MCRS.
 We have formally derived the control rule to compute the velocities at the robot positions in order to move the hose configuration from a given initial position to a desired final position.
 We have also developed a simulation system for this kind of models, so we can test both the formally derived control algorithms and some heuristic control algorithms in a realistical framework.
-In this framework we have been able to reproduce some physical phenomena, such as the hose loops, and to test conditions that avoid them.
+In this framework we have been able to reproduce some physical phenomena. such as the hose loops, and to test conditions that avoid them.
 We have, finally, build a physical realization of the system, using a centralized Visual Servoing approach to detect the robots and the hose and to decide the robots control commands.
 As future work avenues we propose the test and physical realization of distributed control approaches on the MCRS hose system.
 Algorithms and physical realizations of distributed sensing will enhance the ability of the robots to wander for bigger and less structured spaces, which is the long term goal.
 Another interesting research area is that of the automated identification of the hose parameters, as a needed calibration step that will prove useful in many instances.

-Figure 4.24: Hose rectilinear advance
+Figure 4.23: Hose rectilinear advance

-Figure 4.25: Hose configurations to perform the U-shaped trasportation of the hose
+Figure 4.24: Hose configurations

-Figure 4.26: Robots velocities during the u-shaped hose transportation for the distance based heuristic f approach.
+Figure 4.25: Robots velocities during the u-shaped hose transportation for the distance based heuristic f approach.

-Figure 4.27: Forces applied by robots for the U-shaped hose transportation under distance based approach.
+Figure 4.26: Forces applied by robots for the U-shaped hose transportation under distance based approach.

-Figure 4.28: Robots trajectories in the segment curvature based heuristic robot control approach
+Figure 4.27: Robots trajectories in the segment curvature based heuristic robot control approach.

-Figure 4.29: Robots velocities for the segment based approach
+Figure 4.28: Robots velocities for the segment based approach

-Figure 4.30: Robot's trajectories in the distance and segment curvature based approaches $\,$
+Figure 4.29: Robot's trajectories in the distance and segment curvature based approaches.

-Figure 4.31: Robots trajectory in the configuration trajectory approach
+Figure 4.30: Robots trajectory in the configuration trajectory approach

-Figure 4.32: Robots velocities in the configuration trajectory approach
+Figure 4.31: Robots velocities in the configuration trajectory approach

-Figure 4.33: Forces applied by robots for the configuration based approach
+Figure 4.32: Forces applied by robots for the configuration based approach.

-Figure 4.34: Hose-robots physical system
+Figure 4.33: Hose-robots physical system